My tenancy didn't go ahead but the landlord won't return my holding deposit – what can I do to get it back?

 - Provided inaccurate information

-If you have not received your holding deposit and you believe you are entitled to it then contact your local council's trading standards team or the redress scheme your letting agent belongs to.
+If you have not received your holding deposit and you believe you are entitled to it then contact your local council's trading standards team or the redress scheme your letting agent belongs to (either the Property Redress Scheme or the Property Ombudsman).

 Rules on holding deposits came in in 2019 and we want to know if they are working.
 If your holding deposit is withheld illegally, please let us know here.